SAP-samples/btp-terraform-mooc-terra1/units/unit_3_4/README.md

 - The API URL of Cloud Foundry
 - The ID of the Cloud Foundry organization

-We do not want to inspcet the state for that, so what option do we have.
+We do not want to inspect the state for that, so what option do we have.
 We can add [*output values*](https://developer.hashicorp.com/terraform/language/values/outputs)  or outputs which we will do in the next section.

 ### Adding output to the configuration